 DIY Cute & Colourful LED Pine Cone Christmas Tree

 One of my favourite things to recycle is tin cans.
-So I decided to use a tin can as my Christmas tree pot but also add colour to it by painting the can with a marbled effect.
+So I decided to use a tin can as my Christmas tree pot and add colour to it by painting the can with a marbled effect.

-Also what Christmas tree is complete without lights.
-I think these colourful mini pine cone Christmas tree looks really cute and make a lovely desktop Christmas decoration.
+Also, what Christmas tree is complete without lights?
+I think these colourful mini pine cone Christmas tree looks cute and make a lovely desktop Christmas decoration.

-What you need to make Pine Cone Christmas Tree with Lights
+What you need to make a Pine Cone Christmas Tree with Lights

-- Small tin can – the ones that are half the size of the normal tin cans
+- Small tin can – the ones that are half the size of the standard tin cans

 - Hot glue gun